tiepdotme/serenade-wind/_posts/2020-05-07-throw-back.md

     - tedtalks
 share: true
 image:
     thumbnail: /images/small/wood-bridge-cute-sitting.jpg
-excerpt: >-
-  One of the hardest areas to tackle when downsizing and purging your belongings is figuring out what to do with sentimental items.
+excerpt: One of the hardest areas to tackle when downsizing and purging your belongings is figuring out what to do with sentimental items.
 I thought clothes would be tough.
 They were a breeze compared to this.
-Then, I discovered 3 reasons in their favor: learning tool, empathy and throw back.
+Then, I discovered 3 reasons in their favor&colon; learning tool, empathy and throw back.
 ---

 {% assign pwimg="giant-telephone-siblings" %}